brianhill/ancient-astronomy/daily_schedule-term_3.md

 to make sure that we get all the way to Kepler in the final class.
 We will almost surely want to make adjustments as we go.

+* Preparation for Thursday, Nov.
+9 &mdash; Read Evans 6.6 through 7.6, p.
+312 &mdash; I was aggressive on this first reading in Chapter 7 because we only have one reading this week, and it will make the remaining eight classes easier &mdash; To make this reading slightly more manageable, you can just skim 6.9 and 6.10 because the motion called &ldquo;trepidation&rdquo; was just a giant misunderstanding about how the data was recorded &mdash; Also to make this reading more manageable, we'll save Exercise 7.5 to do in class &mdash; Finally, there is no homework due this week
 * Thursday, Nov.
-9 (through 7.6, p.
-312, I was aggressive on this first target because we only have one reading this week, and it will make the remaining eight classes easier) &mdash; Carried forward from Oct.
-30: Mac will present Part 6 of Exercise 5.10 &mdash; 7.4 and 7.5 are exercises &mdash; We will do 7.4 in class and 7.5 will be Assignment 10 for Monday, Nov.
-13
+9 &mdash; Carried forward from Oct.
+30: Mac will present Part 6 of Exercise 5.10 &mdash; I will hand out a write-up of the Spica calculations we did in class on Nov.
+2 &mdash; Finally, we will do Exercise 7.5 together in class

 ### Week 11